Skip to main content

 Eligibility rules preventing potentially damaging actions being carried out on land containing historic and archaeological features are built into the application process and will be flagged by the Rural Payments Agency as ineligible.
 You should check the eligibility requirements for CS and SFI actions either by viewing CS Grant Finder or the SFI action descriptions.
 Historic England or local authority advisors cannot override these eligibility rules for CS and SFI revenue actions.

-Certain capital items, such as FG1 (fencing) or WN2 (creation of scraps and gutters), may be allowed on land containing historic and archaeological features if advice is sought from a specialist historic environment advisor.
+Certain capital items, such as FG1 (fencing);or WN2 (creation of scraps and gutters), may be allowed on land containing historic and archaeological features if advice is sought from a specialist historic environment advisor.
 Scheduled Monument Consent will be required in advance for any capital items located on scheduled monuments.
 Check the requirements for Capital Items on Grant Finder when applying to see rules about where capital items can be located and where approvals need to be obtained.

 In CS Mid and Higher Tier, you must include all scheduled monuments on your holding in your agreement.
 As part of these agreements, there is a requirement to bring all scheduled monuments on agreement land into favourable condition, as long as suitable options are available via CS.